 My mom wants to invest $5K (which she could afford to lose) in possibly high-return, but also possibly high-risk, sectors of the stock market.
 She's asked me to do the research and manage the investment.
 I'm interested, but I don't know much about investing in stocks, so I want to proceed cautiously.
 How do I educate myself about this field?
 What are some specific sectors to research?
 What red flags should I be looking for?
 What about the practicalities, e.g. choosing an online broker?
 Or is this just a bad idea? [more inside]

 I'm a freelancer.
 I don't yet have enough in my super to make it worthwhile converting to a self managed super fund due to the management costs.
 Or so I believe.
 But I figure I have the time to weather some major market wobbles, so I would like my super to be a more aggressive.
 Is there anyone offering some kind of buffet style super, and with reasonable management fees?
 The more fine-grained/wider choice the better, though I don't think I need to be picking particular stocks.
 And if not, I'd be interested in anyone's favourite high growth super funds, or insights into the cost of SMSFs.

+I'm the kind of person who gets worried enough they'll do their work not well, or make a mistake, that they end up either not starting or working too slowly and filled with dread.
 Last week, I had to work late on a project.
 I had two beers in the process, found I cared less about the anxiety and dread and perfectionism, and just did a better, less stressful job.
 I want to do this without drinking. [more inside]